Paul Gégauff: First marriage

+Paul Gégauff was fatally stabbed on Christmas Eve in 1983 by his second wife, Coco Ducados, with whom he had a stormy relationship.
+His final words to her were: 'Kill me if you want, but stop bothering me.'"

+Skill at depicting cruelty

 Chabrol once said of Gégauff: "When I want cruelty, I go off and look for Gégauff.
 Paul is very good at gingering things up...He can make a character look absolutely ridiculous and hateful in two seconds flat."